Li Yuanyi

-Li Yuanyi (李源一 (Lǐ Yuányī); born 28 August 1993) is a Chinese professional footballer who currently plays for Chinese Super League club Shandong Taishan and the China national team.
+Li Yuanyi (李源一 (Lǐ Yuányī); born 28 August 1993) is a Chinese professional footballer who plays for Chinese Super League club Shandong Taishan and the China national team.

 Club career

 Youth

 Li started his football career when he received organized football training at Mingyu Football School, later joining Tianjin Teda's youth academy in 2007.
 He soon gained a loan spell to English Premier League side Arsenal's academy for further training under a cooperation project between Nike and the Football Association in 2010.
 Afterwards, Li went to Portugal as a part of the Chinese Football Association's 500.com Stars Project in 2011.
 He arrived in Portugal on 16 December 2011 and played for Real SC's youth academy alongside Ruan Yang.

 Casa Pia

 In July 2012, Li transferred to second tier Segunda Divisão side Casa Pia.
 He made his debut on 28 October 2012 for the club in a 2–1 lost against Oriental, coming on as a substitute for André Oliveira in the 34th minute; however, he was sent off after receiving two successive yellow cards in the 56th and 58th minute in his debut match.
 He gradually became a starter within the team and scored his first goal for the club on 13 January 2013 in a 1–1 draw against Carregado.
 He made 15 league appearances and scored four goals in the 2012–13 season.